Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Entrance & Persecution (1066-1189)

-Individual Jews were living in England in Roman and Anglo-Saxon times (80-1066 A.D.), but not an organized community.
+Individual Jews lived in England during Roman and Anglo-Saxon times (80-1066 A.D.), but they did not have an organized community.
 When William the Conqueror arrived in England in 1066, he encouraged Jewish merchants and artisans from northern France to move to England.
 The Jews came mainly from France, with some from Germany, Italy, and Spain, seeking prosperity and a haven from anti-Semitism.
 Serving as special representatives of the king, these Jews worked as moneylenders and coin dealers.
-Over the course of a generation, Jews established communities in London, York, Bristol, Canterbury, and other major cities.
+Throughout a generation, Jews established communities in London, York, Bristol, Canterbury, and other major cities.
 They generally lived in segregated areas by themselves.
 However, until 1177 only one Jewish cemetery was allowed to be established in London.

 In 1189, the Third Crusade was launched.
 The Jews were taxed much more than the rest of England to finance this Crusade.
-Even though Jews comprised less than 0.25% of the English population, they provided 8% of the total income of the royal treasury.
-Despite the Jews’ financial contribution, the pro-Christian ideology of the Crusade resulted in rioting in England, and some Jewish businesses in London were burned.
+Even though Jews comprised less than 0.25% of the English population, they provided 8% of the royal treasury's total income.
+Despite the Jews’ financial contribution, the Crusade's pro-Christian ideology resulted in rioting in England, and some Jewish businesses in London were burned.

 Massacre at York & Beyond (1189-1194)